Hungary 1-0 England: Szoboszlai penalty earns historic win

 - The Three Lions have failed to score in four of their last five Nations League matches outside of England.

-- Hungary have lost only one of their last 10 Nations League games (W6 D3).
+- Hungary have lost only one of their last ten Nations League games (W6 D3).

 - Hungary have kept seven clean sheets in their last nine Nations League matches.

-- Excluding penalty shoot-outs, this was England's first defeat in 23 international games.
+- Excluding penalty shoot-outs, this was England's first defeat in 23 internationals.

-- Hungary's last win over England came in the World Cup in Chile on 31 May 1962.
+- Hungary's last victory over England came in the FIFA World Cup in Chile on 31 May 1962.

 Line-ups